nortikin/sverchok/man/ScriptedNode_documentation.md

 ### Future

 SN iteration 1 is itself a prototype and is a testing ground for iteration 2.
-The intention was always to provide multiple programming language interfaces, initially coffeescript because it's a lightweight language with crazy expressive capacity. iteration 2 might work a little different, perhap working from within a class but trying to do extra introspection to reduce boilerplate.
+The intention was always to provide multiple programming language interfaces, initially coffeescript because it's a lightweight language with crazy expressive capacity. iteration 2 might work a little different, perhaps working from within a class but trying to do extra introspection to reduce boilerplate.

 The only reason in_sockets needs to be declared at the moment is if you want to have socket names that are different than the function arguments.
 It would be possible to allow `sv_main()` to take zero arguments too.
 So possible configurations should be: